longhorn/longhorn/enhancements/20230420-engine-identity-validation.md

 #### Longhorn-Manager Integration

-Ensure the engine and replica controllers launch engine and replica processes with `-volume-name` and `-instance-name` flags so that these processes can validate identifying gRPC metadata coming from requests.
+Ensure the engine and replica controllers launch engine and replica processes with `-volume-name` and `-engine-instance-name` or `-replica-instance-name` flags so that these processes can validate identifying gRPC metadata coming from requests.

 Ensure the engine controller supplies correct information to the ProxyEngineService client functions so that identity validation can occur in the lower layers.